stepstone-tech/android-material-stepper/README.md

 <p><img src ="./gifs/error-on-tabs.gif" width="640" /></p>

 If you want to keep the error displayed when going back to the previous step you need to also set `ms_showErrorStateOnBackEnabled` to `true`.
-If you want display an error message below the step title you need to either set `ms_showErrorMessageEnabled` to `true`.
+If you want display an error message below the step title you need to set `ms_showErrorMessageEnabled` to `true`.
 The message set in `VerificationError` will be then displayed.

 ### Stepper feedback
 It is possible to show stepper feedback for ongoing operations (see [Stepper feedback](https://material.io/guidelines/components/steppers.html#steppers-types-of-steppers)).